achyuta22/avkalan-labs/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+Fork the repository and clone to your pc and run npm start.
+After running this you can see the page on localhost.
+Then you can upload csv files and the page displays the contents of the file.
 In the project directory, you can run:

 ### `npm start`